SAP/spartacus-docs/_pages/dev/lazy-loading-guide.md

 ### Configuration in Lazy Loaded Modules

-The lazy loaded configuration is not be visible to other modules and does not contribute to the global configuration of the running application.
+The lazy loaded configuration is not visible to other modules and does not contribute to the global configuration of the running application.
 This will be addressed in Spartacus 3.x with the concept of unified configuration.
 For Spartacus 2.1, you should import modules with configuration statically.

 ### Providers in Lazy Loaded Modules